dwojtasik/PyHook/README.rst

 - Replaced old depth estimation pipeline with new implementation using https://github.com/isl-org/MiDaS
 - Fixed initial pipeline values loaded from file.
 - Updated pipelines with information about selected device (CPU or CUDA).
-- Added OpenCV sharpen pipeline with CPU/CUDA support.
+- Added OpenCV sharpen pipeline with CPU support.

 0.9.0 (2022-09-23)
 ------------------